Providing Survivor Perspectives for Change

 Together, Survivor Perspectives Consulting Group will help enact much needed positive change.

-Please note that we are not a Peer Support Group.
+Please note that we are not a general Peer Support Group however we now offer a private MST Chat space hosted on Discord.
+Click here to connect.
 We have compiled a list of resources that may help your current situation if you are looking for Peer Support.
 If you know a resource that may be helpful, please contact us and we can add it to our Resources page.
 Please have patience as we build our teams and networking.
 Thank you for your interest!